 If you would like to inquire about presenting a seminar yourself, or have suggestions for other potential speakers, please contact Josh Goldstein at firstname.lastname@example.org.

-Video of past presentations can be viewed at https://vimeo.com/berkeleypopscience
+Video recordings of past presentations can be viewed at https://vimeo.com/berkeleypopscience

 SPRING 2017 Schedule of Talks